 The state may legislate laws that are modern applications of biblical principles.
 For example, the law that you must stop at a red light is a modern application of “You shall not murder.”

 The Church is authorized by God to be involved in education, in providing for the poor, and in dealing with the sick.
-However, it is not the only biblical resources for such issues.
-God also encourages people to contribute as individuals.
+However, it is not the only biblical resource for such issues.
+God also encourages people to contribute as individuals and as families.

 This is paraphrased from a quote often attributed to William Penn (1644-1718).